maurice-35/sei-project-3/README.md

                 const catTreat = catsProducts.filter(food => food.typeProduct.toLowerCase() === 'treat')
                 //* Filter to get meals and save to new array const catMeal = catsProducts.filter(food => food.typeProduct.toLowerCase() === 'meal')

+#  Wins

+- Teamwork: Most of the time we worked by pair-coding and screen-sharing.
+As a result, we learnt a lot from each other and worked together towards resolving any issues we ran into.
+We got on very well, had a good workflow and managed to reach our MVP in time.
+- Basket setting: We struggled with setting-up the basket on the back-end but were finally pleased to have it functioning normally.